Pudu LRT station: Design

-While the original KTM railway line that the Ampang Line route was based on was laid out on street level, the immediate line adjoining the STAR's Pudu station and the station itself are elevated.
+While the original KTM railway line that the Ampang and Sri Petaling Lines routes were based on was laid out on street level, the immediate line adjoining the Pudu LRT station and the station itself are elevated.
 A reason for this was the proximity of a former level crossing at Jalan Sungai Besi, southeast from the station.
 The density of the area meant that an elevated railway line was more feasible than a road bridge or railway bridge in order to bypass road traffic and avoid unnecessary stoppages for road users.
 The tracks follow the route of the old railway line.

-The station was designed in a two-tier layout, with a raised ticketing and staff rooms on the lower floor, and the two side platforms and tracks on the top floor.
+The station was designed in a two-tier layout, with a raised ticketing area and staff rooms on the lower floor, and the two side platforms and tracks on the top floor.
 Both platforms converge at the ticket area via stairways and escalators.
-No elevators are provided.
-The principal styling of the station is like most other stations in the line, featuring multi-tiered roofs supported by latticed frames, and white plastered walls and pillars.
+Elevators were installed some several years after the opening of the station.
+The principal styling of the station is like most other stations on the Ampang and Sri Petaling Lines, featuring multi-tiered roofs supported by latticed frames, and white plastered walls and pillars.